 Many of the works in the SMK collection are marked as public domain.
 They belong to the public – which means that they belong to you, too.

-Approximately 25,000 images of artworks on our website are in the Public Domain and can be found via Search the Collection.
-The quality varies but we are working on replacing the older recordings with new high quality images.
+More than 25,000 images of artworks on our website are in the Public Domain and can be found via Search the Collection.
+The quality varies, but we are working on replacing the older recordings with new high quality images.

-On this page we have compiled a selection of 160 images in extra high resolution, featuring some of the most prominent artworks in our collections.
+On this page we have compiled a selection of around 200 images in extra high resolution, featuring some of the most prominent artworks in our collections.
 Scroll down to find them.